The Safety Razor

 The most expensive blade isn't always the best blade for you.
 Try a bunch of different blades to see what works for your skin and your shaving style.

 The Brush and The Soap

-Muli-blade razors clog easily and don't work so well with a thick, luxurious lather.
+Multi-blade razors clog easily and don't work so well with a thick lather.
 Gel foam in a can is pretty airy and doesn't clog up those blades.
-By comparison, badger hair shaving brushes and shaving soaps/creams go well with the safety razor.
-The single blade of the safety razor glides right over the thickest, and creamiest of lathers.
-To get a thick lather you need a nice soap and a quality brush.
-Many of us are increasingly concerned with the chemicals we put in or on our bodies.
+By comparison, shaving brushes and shaving soaps/creams go well with the safety razor.
+The single cutting blade of the safety razor glides right over the thickest, and creamiest of lathers.
 Traditional shaving soaps and creams often have natural ingredients and offer another reason to try traditional shaving.

 Here is a basic procedure that might work for you:

 - If possible shave after you shower, this will help soften your beard.
 While you are in the shower soak your animal hair brush in the sink or a mug of warm water.
 A synthetic brush does not need to be soaked.

 - Shake the water out of your brush and load the brush with soap.
 Apply it to your face like you are painting a house, back and forth.
 Dip the brush in a bit of water and keep painting that face.
 After a few dips in soap and water you should have a nice lather built up.
 Alternatively, you can make your lather in a shave bowl, your hand, or an old coffee mug like my dad did.

 - Place the head of the razor against your face and hold the handle by it's tip.
 Slowly lower the handle until the blade has made contact with your skin.
 Get a feel for this angle.
 Move the razor in short strokes going with the grain of your beard.
 Let the weight of the razor do the work, don't apply additional pressure.
 Rinse the razor head out as needed to keep the blade clear.